2002 Hawaii gubernatorial election: Campaign

 Lingle was critical of the way that Hirono had handled education and economic issues as lieutenant governor; in a TV spot premiered by the Lingle campaign in September, the Republican noted that "Reading scores are now among the worst in the nation.
 We rank last in jobs creation and first in poverty increase" and argued that Hirono bore part of the blame.
 Hirono responded that low reading scores could be attributed to the fact that many Hawaiian students — such as Hirono, herself an immigrant from Japan — were learning English as a second language.
 She also pointed to legislation which she had supported to "improve teacher quality" and boost test scores, and commented that "I'd like to know what Linda has done" to further the cause.

+Native Hawaiians’ vote became a deciding factor.
+Ben Cayetano stopped Public Land Trust (PLT) funds from being transferred to the Office of Hawaiian Affairs (OHA).
+Many programs that supported Native Hawaiians could no longer operate without these funds.
+The OHA held a gubernatorial debate where PLT funds were the main focus.
+Hirono didn't make any commitments but Lingle promised to restart PLT funds.
+Lingle's stance on Native Hawaiian affairs was a strong part of her campaign.